 IGL Grants Programme: Supporting randomised controlled trials to find out what works to increase innovation, support high-growth entrepreneurship and accelerate business growth.

 The sixth call for this programme is now open - please apply using this application form.

 What we are looking to fund

 The main aim of this call is to fund randomised controlled trials that provide evidence on the best approaches to increase innovation, support high-growth entrepreneurship and accelerate business growth.

 This call for proposals is relevant to:

-- Researchers interested in designing and conducting randomised controlled trials related to innovation, entrepreneurship and business growth.
+- Researchers and academics interested in designing and conducting randomised controlled trials related to innovation, entrepreneurship and business growth.

-To stay up to date on future calls and other IGL news, please sign up to our newsletter.
+To stay up to date on funding calls and other IGL news, please sign up to our newsletter.